MystenLabs/sui/doc/src/learn/cryptography/sui-offline-signing.md

 The signature is committed to an intent message of the transaction data.
 To learn how to construct an intent message, see [Sui Intent signing](sui-intent_signing.md).

-Before you pass it in to the signing API, you must first hash the intent message to 32 bytes using with Blake2b.
-Depending on the signing scheme, Sui performs an additional hashing is internally to the signing API.
+Before you pass it in to the signing API, you must first hash the intent message to 32 bytes using Blake2b.
+To be compatible with existing standards and hardware secure modules (HSMs), the signing algorithms perform additional hashing internally.
 For ECDSA Secp256k1 and Secp256r1, you must use SHA-2 SHA256 as the internal hash function.
 For pure Ed25519, you must use SHA-512.

 Additional signature requirements: